Best Highway 1 Road Trip: San Francisco to Big Sur With Photos and Map

 Driving from San Francisco to Big Sur

 Celebrities and cultural figures from all over the world have made this stretch of California's coast a destination.
-The likes of Bing Crosby, Clint Eastwood (once the mayor of Carmel), and the Beatles have either visited routinely or lived there.
+The likes of Bing Crosby, Clint Eastwood (actor, producer and once the mayor of Carmel), and the Beatles have either visited routinely or lived there.
 My sister nearly ran into Mama Cass at the Monterey Folk Festival in the '60s.
-My mom saw Liz Taylor once and later Debbie Reynolds.
-A distant cousin of Samuel F. B. Morris, creator of the Morris Code, established Pebble Beach, home of the internationally famous Crosby Golf Tournament and the Concourse d' Elegance auto show.
-People who can go anywhere they like choose Monterey.
+My mom saw Liz Taylor on Fisherman's Wharf and later Debbie Reynolds in nearly the same spot.
+A distant cousin of Samuel F. B. Morse, creator of the Morse Code, established Pebble Beach, home of the internationally famous Crosby Golf Tournament and the Concourse d' Elegance auto show.
+People who can go live and travel anywhere in the world often choose one of the little towns on the Monterey Peninsula.

 The more time the better, but even if you have only two days, it can be a treat and time well spent.